 In November 2018, the Financial Accounting Standards Board (the FASB) issued ASU No. 2018-18, Collaborative Arrangements (Topic 808): Clarifying the Interaction between Topic 808 and Topic 606 (ASU 2018-18).
-ASU 2018-18 clarifies that certain transactions between collaborative arrangement participants should be accounted for as revenue under Topic 606 when the counterparty is a customer for a distinct good or service (i.e. a unit of account).
-For units of account that are in the scope of Topic 606, all of the guidance in Topic 606 should be applied, including the guidance on recognition, measurement, presentation and disclosure.
-ASU 2018-18 also adds a reference in Topic 808 to the unit of account guidance in ASC 606 and requires that it be applied only to assess whether transactions in a collaborative arrangement are in the scope of Topic 606.
+ASU 2018-18 clarifies that certain transactions between collaborative arrangement participants should be accounted for as revenue under ASC 606 when the counterparty is a customer for a distinct good or service (i.e. a unit of account).
+For units of account that are in the scope of ASC 606, all of the guidance in ASC 606 should be applied, including the guidance on recognition, measurement, presentation and disclosure.
+ASU 2018-18 also adds a reference in Topic 808 to the unit of account guidance in ASC 606 and requires that it be applied only to assess whether transactions in a collaborative arrangement are in the scope of ASC 606.
 ASU 2018-18 will preclude entities from presenting amounts related to transactions with a counterparty in a collaborative arrangement that is not a customer as revenue from contracts with customers.
 ASU 2018-18 is effective for the Company for all interim and annual reporting periods beginning after December 15, 2019.
-Early adoption is permitted.
-The Company is in the process of assessing the impact of ASU 2018-18 on its financial statements.
+The adoption of this standard did not have a material effect on the Company's financial statements.

 In August 2018, the FASB issued Accounting Standards Update ("ASU") No. 2018-13, Fair Value Measurement (Topic 820): Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement, which eliminates certain disclosure requirements for fair value measurements for all entities, requires public entities to disclose certain new information and modifies some disclosure requirements.
-This standard is effective for fiscal years beginning after December 15, 2019, including interim reporting periods within those years, with early adoption permitted.
-The Company does not expect the adoption of this standard to have a material effect on its financial statements.
+This standard is effective for fiscal years beginning after December 15, 2019, including interim reporting periods within those years.
+The adoption of this standard did not have a material effect on the Company's financial statements.

 In January 2017, the FASB issued ASU No. 2017-04, Intangibles-Goodwill and Other (Topic 350): Simplifying the Test for Goodwill Impairment, (ASU 2017-04).
 ASU 2017-04 eliminated Step 2 from the goodwill impairment test.
 Instead, under the amendments in ASU 2017-04, an entity should perform its annual, or interim, goodwill impairment test by comparing the fair value of a reporting unit with its carrying amount.
 An entity should recognize an impairment charge for the amount by which the carrying amount exceeds the reporting unit's fair value; however, the loss recognized should not exceed the total amount of goodwill allocated to that reporting unit.
 Additionally, an entity should consider income tax effects from any tax deductible goodwill on the carrying amount of the reporting unit when measuring the goodwill impairment loss, if applicable.
 ASU 2017-04 is effective for all interim and annual reporting periods beginning after December 15, 2019.
-Early adoption is permitted.
-The Company does not expect the adoption of ASU 2017-04 to have a material impact on its financial statements.
+The adoption of this standard did not have a material effect on the Company's financial statements.

 In June 2016, the FASB issued Accounting Standards Update No. 2016-13 (ASU 2016-13) "Financial Instruments - Credit Losses: Measurement of Credit Losses on Financial Instruments."
 ASU 2016-13 requires measurement and recognition of expected credit losses for financial assets.
-This standard is effective for fiscal years beginning after December 15, 2019, including interim reporting periods within those years and must be adopted using a modified retrospective approach, with certain exceptions.
+This standard is effective for fiscal years beginning after December 15, 2022, including interim reporting periods within those years and must be adopted using a modified retrospective approach, with certain exceptions.
 Early adoption is permitted.
-The Company does not expect the adoption of this standard to have a material effect on its financial statements.
+The Company is in the process of assessing the impact of adopting of this standard on its financial statements.